-- Planted in the fall, they produce white, cream, pink, orange or red flowers year after year, that will bloom from late March to early May, depending on the weather conditions and cultivars.
+- Planted in the fall, they produce their cheerful blossoms from early to late spring, depending on weather conditions and cultivars.

 - Hardy, they do very well within hardiness zones 3 to 9.